tewhatuora/api-standards/docs/api-development/02-API Design.md

 logic from leaking into the API e.g. requiring API calls to be made in a certain sequence to meet with internal business processes.
 With the imaging example, consider the impact of a fine-grained API being offered for posting an initial encounter, with separate calls for adding subsequent images or metadata.
-If metadata is mandatory, then the API application developer needs to ensure that every blog post call is followed by a metadata call.
+If metadata is mandatory, then the application developer (API consumer) needs to ensure that every new post call to the API to create an image is followed by a metadata call.
 This puts the onus on the application developer to get the sequence of calls correct and could lead to inconsistent data if they do not adhere to the rules.
 It also leads to close coupling between the consuming application and the API, and if the business logic changes in the future there is a downstream impact on all application developers, requiring them to modify their applications.
 General guidelines are:

 - Don't aim for the finest granularity - an API should be built around